pcaston/OpenPeerPower.github.io/source/_docs/mqtt/discovery.markdown

 ```

 - `<component>`: One of the supported MQTT components, eg. `binary_sensor`.
-- `<node_id>` (*Optional*):  ID of the node providing the topic, this is not used by Home Assistant but may be used to structure the MQTT topic.
+- `<node_id>` (*Optional*):  ID of the node providing the topic, this is not used by Open Peer Power but may be used to structure the MQTT topic.
 The ID of the node must only consist of characters from the character class `[a-zA-Z0-9_-]` (alphanumerics, underscore and hyphen).
 - `<object_id>`: The ID of the device.
 This is only to allow for separate topics for each device and is not used for the `entity_id`.
 The ID of the device must only consist of characters from the character class `[a-zA-Z0-9_-]` (alphanumerics, underscore and hyphen).

 The payload must be a JSON dictionary and will be checked like an entry in your `configuration.yaml` file if a new device is added.
 This means that missing variables will be filled with the platform's default values.
 All configuration variables which are *required* must be present in the initial payload send to `/config`.